Patient Care Services

 Children's Specialty Services

-The Department of Dentistry provides services for pediatric patients at the Kluge Children's Rehabilitation Center (Coming in 2014, The Children's Medical Center at the Battle Blding currently under construction).
-Patients are referred to the KCRC for dental evaluation and treatment from clinicians within the Medical Center and the greater community.
+The Department of Dentistry provides services for pediatric patients at the The Children's Medical Center at the Battle Building.
+Patients are referred to the Children's Medical Center for dental evaluation and treatment from clinicians within the Medical Center and the greater community.
 The most common medical diagnoses of our patients are autism, cerebral palsy, mental retardation, developmental delay and behavioral disorders.
 Dental services are provided by attending faculty, residents and registered dental hygienists.
-Many of our patients cannot be treated elsewhere due to the physical limitations of their handicapping condition or medical indigency.
-The services provided at KCRC include:
+Many of our patients cannot be treated elsewhere due to the physical limitations of their handicapping condition or medical indigence.
+The services provided at the Children's Medical Center include:

 - Screening of all inpatients